Getting Started

 });

-export default Counter;The accompanying counter.css file generated:
+export default Counter;The accompanying counter.css file is generated as:

 padding: 20px;